Financial Aid & Scholarships

 Calculate Your Cost

 Our total cost of attendance for an on-campus undergraduate comes out to around $65,000.
 But scholarships and grants make up 76.6 percent of our financial aid.
-77 percent of undergraduate students seeking employment have at least one job offer at graduation, and they leave our campus with an average of $29,947 in federal student loan debt.
+77 percent of undergraduate students seeking employment have at least one job offer at graduation.

 84 percent of our students receive some type of financial aid.
 From grants and scholarships to student loans, we can show you the best available funding you’re eligible to receive.